vital-ai/kgraphlang/README.md

 ## Overview

-KGraphLang is a specialized query language designed for querying Knowledge Graphs (KGs).
+KGraphLang is a query language designed for LLMs to query Knowledge Graphs.

-It provides a concise and human-readable syntax for creating complex queries involving logical conditions, arithmetic calculations, predicates, and aggregations.
-KGraphLang is designed to simplify interactions with entities, relationships, and properties in graph databases.
+KGraphLang uses predicates to access knowledge graph nodes and edges, and provides a comprehensive syntax to compose predicates and generate query results.

+KGraphLang is both human friendly and easy for LLMs to generate.

+Features include:
+* Defining predicates which can be implemented via code or queries to an underlying data source.
+* Annotating predicates with extra-logical inputs like @topk(10) to control predicate output
+* Aggregations for collections, sum, average, max, min
+* Math functions for add, subtract, multiply, divide
+* Base datatypes: string, number, boolean
+* Data types for time, currency, geolocation, units, URIs
+* Complex data types for List, Map
+* Single and multi-line comments

 KGraphLang is used with Ensemble Reasoning to implement the KGraphService Ensemble Member (EM).

+Using Ensemble Reasoning a reasoning LLM generates KGraphLang queries and processes results during the inference.
+This avoids the latency of "tool calls" by integrating the knowledge graph directly with the reasoning LLM's model.

 ---